aakaru/grepher/README.md

 # 🔍 Grepher

-A simple and efficient implementation of the Unix `grep` command-line utility written in Go.
+An implementation of the Unix `grep` command-line utility written in Go.

 ## 📝 Overview